 If you need more reference on what you should communicate, how, and the importance of it.
 Mifflin County School District wrote about their experience mapping and which areas they focused on in their curriculum.

 In this step, configure clear and reasonable steps of continual improvement for the selected growth area.
 While some prioritized goals can be implemented immediately; others will need a longer time-frame to ensure the process is achievable and not overwhelming.

 Decide key performance indicators that will help assess the success of the prioritized goal as part of the audit.
 Think: how will we know this is working?
 Again, consider sources of both qualitative and quantitative measures if possible.
 Develop both a short- and long-term timeframe for analysis.
 Balance the metric to indicate both positive and negative ends toward the chosen goal.

 8. Implement & Measure

 Implement the improvement actions from step six and use the metrics from step seven to measure the success of the implementation.
-Ongoing communication about the progress that is being made is key in this step as well.
+Constant communication about the progress is key to this step.
 When analyzing the metrics, consider the road trip analogy: Are we heading toward our destination (goal) effectively?

 If the defined improvement actions are truly ineffective, revisit earlier steps or begin the curriculum audit process again.